Brebl/audio-switch/readme.md

 Press of a button tells you via led which audio line is selected.
 Pressing the button again changes the input line.
 After 10 secs or so, leds turn off to save power.
 There's also possibility to add lcd display like HD44780 in place of those leds.

-To get this working you can use a toolchain
+To get this running you can use a toolchain
 ```
 avr-libc gcc-avr binutils-avr avrdude
 ```